-The company's debt burden, as measured by earnings divided by interest payments, is 0.73; that's higher than just 14.37% of US stocks in the Utilities sector that have positive free cash flow.
+The company's debt burden, as measured by earnings divided by interest payments, is 0.85 -- which is good for besting merely 16.22% of its peer stocks (US stocks in the Utilities sector with positive cash flow).

-NextEra Energy Partners LP's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than only 0% of US stocks with positive free cash flow.
+NextEra Energy Partners LP's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than merely 0% of US stocks with positive free cash flow.

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Utilities that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as NEP, try CWEN, AT, BIP, JE, and TAC.